cotect/covid-local-api/README.md

 ## What is this good for?

 Websites and apps can significantly help people in the Corona crisis – by tracing contacts, checking symptoms, or providing targeted information.
 However, actual help in case of an infection or other problems is often local: Cities have their own hotlines; test sites and health departments are distributed across the country; and restrictions vary from region to region.
-We want to bridge this gap between digital tools and local help by providing an API with  information based on the user's location (hotlines, websites, test sites, health departments, restrictions).
-Developers can integrate this information into their tools in order to show people the best offers for local help.
+We want to bridge this gap between digital tools and local help by providing an API with local information (hotlines, websites, test sites, health departments, restrictions).
+Developers can integrate this information into their tools in order to show the user specific help offers based on his location.

 ## Live version